A quick over night trip to the Snowy Range in Wyoming.

 We wanted a place that would be close by, did not have too many people, was beautiful and did not have I70 traffic to contend with.

 A tall order.

-Because a past partner has been in school earning her graduate degree, and not in backpacking, a past partner was more interested in a camping and moderate hiking trip than a backpacking trip.
+Because someone has been in school earning her graduate degree, and not in backpacking, someone was more interested in a camping and moderate hiking trip than a backpacking trip.